vuejs/vitepress/docs/en/guide/using-vue.md

 ### Registering Components Globally

-If a component is going to be used on most of the pages, they can be registered globally by customizing the Vue app instance.
-See relevant section in [Extending Default Theme](./extending-default-theme#registering-global-components) for an example.
+If a component is going to be used on several pages, it may be most useful to make it registered globally by customizing the Vue app instance.
+See the relevant section in [Extending Default Theme](./extending-default-theme#registering-global-components) for an example.

 ::: warning IMPORTANT
 Make sure a custom component's name either contains a hyphen or is in PascalCase.
 Otherwise, it will be treated as an inline element and wrapped inside a `<p>` tag, which will lead to hydration mismatch because `<p>` does not allow block elements to be placed inside it.